 2:35 pm: Confirm that the claim number was one digit off with the pharmacy.
 Keep both kidneys.
 Inform the postoperative patient that their medications will be ready for pick up in an hour or so.

-2:45 pm: Consider hiring a chauffeur.
+3:15 pm: Consider hiring a chauffeur.
 Maybe get a driverless vehicle?
 Imagine how much you could get done.
 Put some music on and embrace the rush hour instead.

 5:10 pm: Get home.
 Get another call from the postoperative patient.
 He says thanks for all that you are doing for him.
-Leave that documentation for tomorrow.
+Leave that call documentation for tomorrow.
 Pet the dog.

 It’s not a nine-to-five job, but it’s an impactful and meaningful one.
 And for every “Seriously?!” moment, there’s a patient whose day you just made a little better.
 And that’s why we keep showing up.